-If you’re looking for Associate of Science in Respiratory Care programs in PA, you can look no further than Gwynedd Mercy University.
-GMercyU’s associate degree in respiratory care provides a quick path to professional competency as a respiratory therapist.
-The program is offered by the Frances M. Maguire School of Nursing and Health Professions, renowned for its long and celebrated history of preparing competent, caring and compassionate respiratory therapists.
+Gwynedd Mercy University’s Associate Degree in Respiratory Therapy provides a quick path to professional competency as a respiratory therapist.
+The program is offered by the Frances M. Maguire School of Nursing and Health Professions, renowned for its long and celebrated history of preparing competent, caring, and compassionate respiratory therapists.

-GMercyU students have a 100% pass rate on the Certified Respiratory Therapist exam (administered by the National Board for Respiratory Care) and our Registered Respiratory Therapist exam pass rates exceed the national average by 20%.
-In 2014 the program was recognized by the Commission on Accreditation for Respiratory care as a select program with a 90+% pass rate over the past 3-year cycle.
+GMercyU respiratory care students have a 100% pass rate on the Certified Respiratory Therapist exam (administered by the National Board for Respiratory Care) and 100% pass rate on the Registered Respiratory Therapist (RRT) exam.

 Gwynedd Mercy University is proud to offer educational opportunities unrivaled to other Associate of Science in Respiratory Care programs in PA.